Vegetarian 7 Layer Dip

-How to Make Healthy 7-Layer Dip:
+How to Make a Healthy 7-Layer Dip

 - Step 1: Make the Beans – add all of the bean layer ingredients (beans, garlic, red onion, cumin, chili powder, lime juice, water, and cilantro) into a bowl of a food processor and pulse until smooth, stopping the food processor to scrape down the sides.
 Don’t forget to thoroughly season the mixture with salt and pepper.